Yuchuan Miao, Ph.D.

 Baltimore, MD 21205

-One of nature’s most elegant wonders is embryo development, where numerous cells adopt various fates and organize themselves into a constellation of patterns and shapes generating the intricate body plan.
+During development, numerous cells adopt various fates and organize into a constellation of patterns and shapes generating the intricate body plan.
 Elucidating the underlying design principles is key not only to treating congenital disorders but also to manufacturing tissues and organs for regenerative medicine.
 Whereas classical studies enriched our knowledge at the molecular scale with a focus on gene regulation, how molecular information is integrated with cell-scale and tissue-scale controls to build complex body structures are less understood.
 Meanwhile, detailed investigation of our own species is hindered by limited access to human embryos and ethical concerns.
 The understudied multi-scale integration and human-specific mechanisms directly restrict the extent to which we can correct diseased states or engineer functional tissues.

 Current focus

-We are fascinated by the development of our spinal column, including somite formation in the early embryo and the subsequent organogenesis.
-Somites are repeated epithelial blocks flanking the neural tube and they give rise to our vertebrae and skeletal muscles.
-Owing to its remarkable spatiotemporal characteristics, somite formation has long served as a paradigm to decode design principles of body plan development.
-Using human iPSCs, we have established two model systems in 3D, called “segmentoid” and “somitoid”, which recapitulate key features of somite formation, from rhythmicity to patterning to morphogenesis.
-We are using these organoid systems to ask fundamental questions regarding multicellular systems and human developmental biology:
+We are fascinated by the development of our vertebral column, including somite formation in the early embryo and the subsequent organogenesis.
+Somites are repeated epithelial blocks flanking the neural tube and they go on to form our axial skeleton and skeletal muscles.
+Using human iPSCs, we have established organoid models, called “segmentoid” and “somitoid”, which recapitulate key features of somite formation, from rhythmicity to patterning to morphogenesis.
+We combine live imaging, functional genomics, and cell engineering to uncover fundamental principles of multicellular systems and human development:

 (3) How do cells build organs?
-In further development, somites will go through a process called “resegmentation” to establish the vertebrae and intervertebral disks of the spine.
+In further development, the ventral part of each somite undergoes series of re-organization to establish the primordia of vertebrae and intervertebral discs of the spine.
 This complex process is poorly understood even in animal embryo models.
-We will use tissue engineering approaches to recapitulate human spinal organogenesis in vitro and investigate the interactions of different cell types in building mature tissues.
+We will use tissue engineering, functional genomics, and live imaging to illuminate the molecular and cellular mechanisms of human spine organogenesis.
+This will also help us understand and combat disc degeneration and back pain associated with aging.

 Outlook

-We are also applying our in vitro approach and conceptual framework to other systems of body plan development, including human limbs.
-Together, we will seize the opportunities provided by stem cells and advance both technology development and mechanistic understanding, towards the long-term goal of making tissues and organs in vitro for regenerative medicine.
+We are also applying our in vitro approach and conceptual framework to other systems of body development, including human limbs.
+Together, we will seize the opportunities provided by stem cells and advance both technological development and mechanistic understanding, towards the long-term goal of making spine and limbs in the dish for regenerative medicine.

 Further Information